 Don’t go outside to see the tornado.
-Most of our tornadoes have very low cloud bases and obscured by rain.
-You won’t see it.
-We don’t have photogenic tornadoes like they do in the midwest or on Twister.
-Our storms also move very fast.
+Most of our tornadoes have very low cloud bases and are obscured by rain.
+You won’t see the tornado.
+We don’t have photogenic tornadoes like they do in the midwest or on movies such as Twister.
+Our storms also move fast.
 Don’t waste time trying to see something you won’t be able to see.

 Tornado Warnings are issued by a team of meteorologists in a local National Weather Service office.
 Ours is in Nashville.
 Tornado Warnings have a start time and an end time, although they can and often are continued or reissued.

 You know you’re in a Tornado Warning if you are inside the warning polygon.
 Remember from geometry class — a polygon is just a fancy word for a multi-sided shape.
-They look like this:
+A polygon looks like this:

 If you’re in the red box (sometimes the box is purple), you are in the warning and should take cover.
 If you’re outside the red box, you’re not in the warning.